eduard-mishustin/AudioPlayer/README.md

 # AudioPlayer
-Just a simple project with multi-module architecture
+Just a simple project with a multi-module architecture

 ## Technologies:
 * Multi-module